 You often find this lower quality type of filter in an air purifier with reuseable filter.
 That’s because the material is not as dense as a replaceable True HEPA filter.

 How to Get the Most Help for Your Asthma with an Air Purifier

-To ensure that you’re getting the most of one of these best air purifiers for asthma sufferers, it’s in your best interest to use the device in the rooms that you frequent most often.
+To ensure that you’re getting the most value out of the best air purifier for asthma and allergies, it’s in your best interest to use the device in the rooms that you frequent most often.

 This might mean getting more than one air purifier so that you can place a separate unit in your living room, bedroom, or basement (if you’re in this area often).

 Having air purifiers placed throughout your home is the best way to remove contaminants from the air and keep yourself healthy.